 - Lettuce- This recipe calls for romaine, but use your favorite lettuce if you prefer.
 It’s traditionally served on iceberg lettuce, but a romaine, butter lettuce or spring mix works well.

 - Tomatoes- I use cherry tomatoes, but you can cut a large tomato into wedges, take out the seeds and chop into dice.

-- Avocado- Use a ripe avocado that yields to firm, gentle pressure.
+- Avocado- Use a ripe avocado that yields to firm, gentle pressure and cut into cubes.

 HOW TO MAKE SHRIMP LOUIE SALAD

-- For the dressing: In a blender or whisk by hand, combine the mayo, ketchup, sour cream, lemon juice, apple cider vinegar, brown sugar, paprika, Worcester sauce, and salt, blending to combine.
+For the dressing.
+Whisk by hand, combine the mayo, ketchup, sour cream, lemon juice, apple cider vinegar, brown sugar, paprika, Worcester sauce, and salt in a bowl.

-- Drizzle with the dressing right before serving.
+Drizzle with the dressing right before serving.
 Keep any leftover dressing in a sealed container in the fridge.

 HOW TO THAW FROZEN SHRIMP

 If your shrimp are frozen, you have two options for thawing.
 One option is to let them thaw overnight in the fridge.
 Another option is to take the shrimp out of the package, put it in a bowl of cold water (or a colander), and let a light stream of cold water run into the bowl while excess water goes down the drain.
 It will take about 15 minutes for the shrimp to be ready to cook.